tomfieber/tomfieber.github.io/docs/blog/articles/thm-annie.md

 stty raw -echo;fg
 ```

+!!! tip
->**NOTE:** If you're using the ZSH shell, it's important to put `stty raw -echo;fg` all on one line.
+    If you're using the ZSH shell, it's important to put `stty raw -echo;fg` all on one line.
 The shell seems to complain if you don't.

 Go ahead and grab the user flag.